Jalayagnam

 Jalayagnam or Jala Yagnam, (water worship), is a water management program in India.
-It has been implemented by Chief Minister of Andhra Pradesh, India, Dr. Y. S. Rajasekhara Reddy as an election promise to the farmers of the state to bring 8.2 million acres (8.2 million acres) under irrigation in five years.
-Y.S.R has taken required approvals from central government and NGTL.
-Also other required permissions for all the projects before he died.
-Like Site clearance, environmental clearance, R & R clearance, wildlife sanctuary clearance, forest clearance and technical advisory committee clearance.
-By the time he supposed to execute projects on phase manner, Y.S.R died in accident.
-Subsequently there was other issues like state bifurcation came to high intensity, subsequent Chief Ministers failed to give priority for Jalayagnam.
+It was initially implemented by Chief Minister of Andhra Pradesh, India, Dr. Y. S. Rajasekhara Reddy as an election promise to the farmers of the state to provide irrigation to 8.2 million acres (8.2 million acres) in five years.
+Reddy was approved by the Indian central government and NGTL to proceed with the project before he died.
+The project includes site clearance, environmental clearance, R&R clearance, wildlife sanctuary clearance, forest clearance and technical advisory committee clearance.
+By the time the project was set to begin its initial phases, Reddy died in accident.
+Later chief ministers reduced funding for Jalayagnam.

 The project

 This project accords the highest priority for the development of irrigation infrastructure, particularly in backward and drought prone areas by taking up this program in a big way.
 Jala Yagnam includes a number of irrigation projects by construction of reservoirs and lift irrigation systems for lifting water from major rivers, particularly from Godavari, to provide immediate irrigation benefits.

 The Jala Yagnam program was to complete 32 major and 17 medium irrigation projects at a cost of Rs.
 650 billion to provide irrigation to an extent of 7.1 million acres besides stabilization of an existing ayacut of 2,132,000 acres while providing drinking water to a population of 12 million and generating power to the tune of 1700 MW.
 Eight of these projects were to be completed before the kharif season of 2006.

 The project requires the construction of 78 dams and is expected to displace significant numbers of people whose villages will be submerged.
 The irrigation development was almost stagnant for the last decade and the previous governments concentrated on hi-tech and neglected the agricultural sector, on which approximately 70% of the population depends.
 The fact that 26% of the population, mostly in rural areas, was living below the poverty line made Dr. Reddy wonder whether science and technology had made a significant difference in the quality of life in rural areas, compared to towns and cities.
 Also the suicides of many farmers from the state made Dr. Y. S. Rajasekhara Reddy give more significance to the irrigation sector.
 Having recognized the importance of the agricultural sector for faster economic development, Dr. Y. S. Rajasekhara Reddy started concentrating largely on its development and introduced several schemes for the benefit of the farmers, one of which is the Jala Yagnam project.